zombye/spectrum/README.md

 ## Installation

 Installing Spectrum is like installing any other current shaderpack.
-If you're new to getting shaders from a GitHub repository, keep in mind that if you download the repository as a .zip you will need to extract the folder within in order for the shaderpack to be detected.
+If you're new to getting shaderpacks from a GitHub repository, keep in mind that if you download the repository as a .zip you will need to extract the folder within in order for the shaderpack to be detected.